dotnet/docs/docs/core/extensions/logging-library-authors.md

 - When you need a logging object that can be passed along to multiple classes so that all of them can emit logs, use `ILoggerFactory`.
 It's recommended that each class creates logs with a separate category, named the same as the class.
 To do this, you need the factory to create unique `ILogger<T>` objects for each class that is emitting logs.
 Common examples include public entry point APIs for a library or public constructors of types that internally may create helper classes.

-- When you need a logging object that will only be used inside one class and never shared, use `ILogger<T>` where `T` is the type that will be producing the logs.
+- When you need a logging object that will only be used inside one class and never shared, use `ILogger<T>` where `T` is the type that is producing the logs.
 A common example of this is a constructor for a class created by dependency injection.

 If you're designing a public API that must remain stable over time, keep in mind that you might desire to refactor your internal implementation in the future.
 Even if a class doesn't create any internal helper types initially, that might change as the code evolves.
 Using `ILoggerFactory` accommodates creating new `ILogger<T>` objects for any new classes without changing the public API.